tomgade09/C-ADPIC-PTEM/docs/Particles/README.md

 #### Side-Effects:
-Creates a Particle instance with 2x 2D arrays # Attributes x # Particles in size on both host and device.
+Creates a Particles instance with 2x 2D arrays # Attributes x # Particles in size on both host and device.
 Generally size is not an issue for host, as system memory is often somewhere around an order of magnitude higher than GPU memory; however, for the aforementioned reason, arrays too big won't fit in the GPU memory, so plan accordingly.

 ### Public Member Functions